jamespyon/jspr/README.md

 <!-- badges: end -->

-A personal package containing useful custom functions used on a daily basis in the life of an human in ATSDR Exposure Investigations.
+A personal package containing useful custom functions used on a daily basis in the life of a unlikely human working with environmental data.

 ## Installation